15Max/LatentDirichletAllocation/README.md

 ![alt text](images/LDA.png)

-In our case we used the [sklearn implementation of LDA](https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.LatentDirichletAllocation.html#re25e5648fc37-1).
+In our case we used the [OCTIS implementation of LDA](https://github.com/MIND-Lab/OCTIS/blob/master/octis/models/LDA.py) that is based on its corresponding implementation in gensim.
 The model parameters are:
 - n_components: the number of topics to identify in the data
 - doc_topic_prior: the prior on the document topic distribution